 Find on Ebay: Voigtländer 125mm f/2.5 APO-Lanthar Macro

-This is one of the finest ultra-wide lenses ever made, if not the finest.
-It is the classic old Zeiss design (all-metal/glass), with almost zero plastic components.
-This version has been replaced by the “Milvus” version, which is ugly IMO, has a rubber focus ring, and a plastic lens hood.
-I purchased this Classic Zeiss lens as an investment into a great era gone by.
-Optically, it was the sharpest, cleanest-rendering wide-angle lens, for years, and it still bests most lenses ultra-wides today, particularly in resolution and micro-contrast.
-The 15mm focal length is wider than I normally prefer to go, but I do use it for my work a lot, photographing interior/exterior scenes of accidents and/or crimes.
-It also offers the occasional advantage as a landscape lens, esp. since it offers a 9.9″ close-focusing distance.
-The quality of rendering and the incredible resistance to flare (for a lens this wide) put the Zeiss Distagon T* 15mm in a league of its own.
+This is the first Zeiss lens I bought.
+Almost immediately, with the traditional Zeiss design (all-metal/glass), I realized the “Classic Zeiss Distagon T* 15mm f/2.8” lens was an investment into a great era gone by.
+Optically, it has been the sharpest, cleanest-rendering wide-angle lens I’ve used, and it remains a benchmark in resolution and micro-contrast in its class, even today.
+The 15mm focal length is wider than I normally prefer to go, but I do use it for my work as an investigator, photographing interior/exterior scenes of accidents and/or crimes.
+It also offers an advantage as a landscape lens, when you “just can’t get enough in,” with the extra bonus of a 9.9″ close-focusing distance for unique perspectives.
+The quality of its rendering, and its incredible resistance to flare (for a lens this wide), put the Zeiss Distagon T* 15mm in a league of its own.

-Find on eBay: Zeiss 15mm f/2.8 Distagon T* ZF.2
+Find on eBay: Zeiss Distagon T* 15mm f/2.8 ZF.2